 In 2017/18 private boat licences added up to £20.4 million, around 10% of our total income and, once the money from moorings and boating businesses is included, we received £38.1 million directly from boating activities.
 We wouldn’t be able to take care of our wonderful waterways without your contribution.
 However, sometimes, we come across boating customers who, for a number of reasons, haven’t paid their licence.

 In March 2018 there were around 34,000 licensed boats on our waterways.
 Each year our boat licence customer support team works hard to keep licence evasion below 5%.

-Our process starts with the local teams patrolling the banks with hand-held computers that show whether your boat has a valid licence - no matter what's displayed in the window.
+Every March, we carry out our national boat check - a log all boats on the waterways.
+The local teams patrol the banks with hand-held computers that show whether your boat has a valid licence - no matter what's displayed in the window.

 If a boat is also someone’s home, before exercising these powers we take the added precaution of getting a court order to remove the boat from the waterway.

-If you want to find out for yourself then please do use the online boat checker and if you have spotted an unlicensed boat, we’ll automatically be notified.
+If you don’t see a boat licence in the window, it doesn’t always mean the boat is unlicensed.
+If you want to find out for yourself then please use the online boat checker and if you have spotted an unlicensed boat, we’ll automatically be notified.

-Last date edited: 4 December 2018
+Last date edited: 21 March 2019